mohaneddz/EBEC/README.md

 # Welcome To EBEC's Official Website Repository
 Private repo, available for IT responsibles only

+This repository contains the codebase for the official website of EBEC (ENSIA Business & Entrepreneurship Club).
+The website serves as a central hub for information about the club, its events, team members, and resources.
+It is built using modern web technologies such as ReactJs, NextJs, SupaBase, and Tailwind CSS to provide a responsive and engaging experience for visitors.

 ## Getting Started

 First, run the development server: